-Bull Terriers will adapt to indoor living however will feel the need for daily activity.
+Bull Terriers will adapt to indoor living however they will feel the need for daily activity.
 A Bully doesn't tolerate low temperatures too well however it will prove to be quite resistant in rather hot climates.
-Bull Terriers are quite fond of any interaction with their owner or family members and, provided receive relevant training, prove to have a pretty good self-control.
+Bull Terriers are quite fond of any interaction with their owner or family members and, provided they receive relevant training, they prove to have a pretty good self-control.
 High energy levels and natural strength.
 Maintenance cost is within average if compared with other dog breeds.

 Characteristics accepts by FCI:

 There are two varieties of Bull Terrier which can be distinguished by their size.
-Specifically there is a Miniature Bull Terrier and a regular size Bull Terrier.
+Specifically there is a Miniature Bull Terrier and a Regular size Bull Terrier.
 Both these varieties will have well proportioned paws and a rather elongated head.
 The main difference can actually be found in the smaller details rather than the actual proportions, which are well balanced in both types of Bull Terrier.

 As it regards maintenance expenses, the Bull Terrier is not too demanding.
 The highest expenditures will be in relation to a Bully's diet, which should be balanced and never exceed daily amounts, and its health which is however quite good if regularly monitored.
 As it regards the expenses for taking care of a Bully's coat, these are within average however with particular attention to the most sensitive areas especially after your pet has been outside or near other animals.